Skip to content

 Description+

-See how teachers transform instruction using schoolwide lesson study, building powerful new ways to learn from each other, practice, and research.
-In-depth classroom portraits, at the outset of schoolwide lesson study and three years later, illuminate the changes in mathematics instruction at a school that grew its proficiency on Smarter Balanced Assessment from 15% to 56% over three years.
+This book introduces readers to urban elementary and K–8 schools where teachers have dramatically transformed learning for teachers and for students.
+Readers will follow teachers as they transform instruction using schoolwide lesson study, building powerful new ways to learn from each other, practice, and research.
+The authors use in-depth classroom portraits (from the outset of schoolwide lesson study and three years later) to illuminate the changes in mathematics instruction at a school that grew its proficiency on Smarter Balanced Assessment from 15% to 56%.
+Extensive resources and links are provided to help readers understand and build on the work of these schools which is grounded in established principles of collective efficacy, intrinsic motivation, and learner agency for both students and teachers.

 Book Features: